Support for industry on clinical data publication

 Companies should provide justifications for redactions of commercially confidential information by using the following template:

-EMA has developed a questions-and-answers (Q&A) document to expand on issues addressed in the external guidance and in discussions with applicants.
+EMA has developed a question-and-answer (Q&A) document to expand on issues addressed in the external guidance and in discussions with applicants.
 It addresses a number of questions concerning procedural matters including timelines, commercially confidential information and the anonymisation process.
 For more information, see:

 It will be revised regularly to reflect updates.